Sanctions expected to prevent Rusal from servicing Eurobond

-MOSCOW (Reuters) - Rusal (0486.HK), the world’s second largest aluminum producer, is unlikely to be able to pay a Eurobond coupon in May as a result of U.S. sanctions imposed on the Russian company last week, investors and analysts said.
+MOSCOW, April 10 (Reuters) - Rusal, the world’s second largest aluminium producer, is unlikely to be able to pay a Eurobond coupon in May as a result of U.S. sanctions imposed on the Russian company last week, investors and analysts said.

 Almost all of Rusal’s $7.6 billion debt is dollar-denominated, making it difficult for the company to make repayments since the sanctions effectively cut off its access to the U.S. banking system and correspondent banks and creditors.